yassinezaanouni/facebook-marketplace-nationwide/README.md

 # FlipScoutly

-Search across Facebook Marketplace, Amazon, eBay, and eBay Sold listings across the USA.
+Search across Facebook Marketplace, Amazon, eBay, and Mercari listings across the USA.

 Visit the live site at:
 <a href="https://flipscoutly.com/" target="_blank">https://flipscoutly.com</a>